The Ultimate Active Directory CheatSheet

 Domains, Trees, and Forests - The Bigger Picture:

 Tree: Imagine a family tree of domains.
-They're hierarchically linked (parent-child relationships) and share a contiguous DNS namespace (like corp.example.com
+They're hierarchically linked (parent-child relationships) and share a contiguous DNS namespace (like

-with its child europe.corp.example.com
+with its childeurope.corp.example.com

-Forest: Now picture a collection of these "family trees" (one or more domain trees).
+).
+DNS is a critical component and absolutely essential for AD functionality.
+Trusts between domains in a tree are typically two-way and transitive by default.Forest: Now picture a collection of these "family trees" (one or more domain trees).
 They all agree on the basic rules (Schema - defines object classes and attributes), share some common info (Configuration partition, Global Catalog), and have trust connections (typically two-way, transitive) between the roots of each tree.
 The first domain created in a forest is the forest root domain.

 Organizational Units (OUs): These are like folders within your domain, used to organize users, computers, other OUs, or other objects.
 They often mirror a company's departmental or geographical structure.
 OUs are crucial for delegating administrative control over specific sets of objects and for applying specific Group Policies.
 This is not a security boundary in itself, but a management one.